Drug and Alcohol Rehab for Veterans Near Me

 - Homlessness.1,7 Veterans experience alarmingly high rates of homelessness.
 Approximately 10% of the homeless population is made up of veterans, and nearly 75% of homeless veterans experience mental health and/or substance abuse issues.7

 - Barriers to treatment.2 Veterans who suffer from addiction problems may be reluctant to seek help despite the availability of resources and treatment programs.
-Some veterans may be deterred by the perceived stigma associated with seeking treatment.
+Some veterans may be deterred by the perceived stigma associated with seeking rehab treatment.

-The Link between PTSD and Substance Abuse
+The Link Between PTSD and Substance Abuse

 Posttraumatic stress disorder (PTSD) is a mental health condition that can develop after a person experiences or witnesses a traumatic event.3 Symptoms can include reliving the event, avoiding reminders of the trauma, negative thoughts and feelings, and increased emotional arousal (which might manifest as insomnia, angry outbursts, concentration difficulties, being easily startled, etc.).
 Veterans and active duty service members are at higher risk of developing PTSD because of their exposure to dangerous situations.
 People who develop PTSD following a traumatic event are also at risk for using drugs and alcohol to cope with their symptoms.4